MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 - If the same mappings are defined directly for a field and in the related table, but have different new values, the mapping that is defined directly for the field takes priority over the mapping that is defined for the table that the field is referencing.

 In the following procedures, you should review in advance which values you want to retain during the migration process.
 To perform the following procedures, you need data migration files (.xlsx) that you have exported from [!INCLUDE[d365fin](includes/d365fin_md.md)].
-For more information, see the "To export data migration files" section.
+For more information, see [To export data migration files](admin-migrate-customer-data.md#to-export-data-migration-files).

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Packages**, and then choose the related link.
 2. Open the package for the company in question.
 3. Select the table for which you want to map values, and then, on the **Tables** tab, choose the **Fields** action.
 4. For each field that you want to map, choose the **Mapping** action.
 5. In the **Old Value** field, enter the value that you want to change.
 In the **New Value** field, enter the value that you want the old value to be changed to.
 Choose the **OK** button.
 6. Import the customer data.
-For more information, see the "To import customer data" section.
+For more information, see [To import customer data](admin-migrate-customer-data.md#to-import-customer-data).
 7. In the **No. of Package Errors** field, see if there are any errors reported.
 If there are, drill down to see the errors.
 The **Config.
 Package Records** page opens.
 8. Choose the **Show Error** action.
 You will receive the following error: **<option> is not a valid option.
 Valid options are <valid option list>**.
 Choose the **OK** button.
 9. To apply the mapping that you have set up, choose the **Apply Data** action.